CodeFreezeAI/xcf/README.md

 - **Real-time Error Handling:** `xcf build` or `xcf run` sends errors and warnings from Xcode directly to your AI IDE
 - **AI-Powered Fixes:** Let Claude fix bugs and mistakes during your coding sessions
 - **Intuitive Commands:** Simple, developer-friendly command structure for maximum productivity
+- **Comprehensive File Operations:** Read, write, edit, and delete files with ease
+- **Directory Management:** Navigate, list, create, and remove directories
+- **Xcode Document Integration:** Open, create, read, save, edit, and close Xcode documents directly
+- **Advanced Code Analysis:** Get detailed Swift code analysis without building in Xcode

 ## 🛠️ Perfect for Swift Developers

 The tool is designed by Swift developers, for Swift developers.
-Commands like `build`, `run`, and `show` make the workflow intuitive and natural.
+Commands like `build`, `run`, `show`, and our new file and directory operations make the workflow intuitive and natural.

 ## 📋 Commands Reference